Gerber Outrigger Review

 The opening mechanism does take a bit of getting used to.
 Whether or not you like this is sheer personal preference – some camping enthusiasts love an assisted knife (for ease when opening one-handed) and others don’t seem to prefer it.
 This mechanism is a bit stiffer than your average spring assisted opening knife, and has a bit of a trick to it.
 If pushed in a direction parallel to the knife (perpendicular to the opening direction), it shoots open with a satisfying “click” at the lock point.
 If pushed perpendicular to the knife (parallel the opening direction) it doesn’t budge.
 Once I got used to it, I was a fan – at first, I didn’t like it at all, as all it gave me was a sore thumb.

 In conclusion, the outrigger is just what you should know and love about Gerber – solidly built, dependable, and just what you need to carry in your pocket.
 It’s just now available as of the date of this review, so you don’t even have to wait to get your hands on one.
-Read about the history of Gerber in the meantime at www.gerbergear.com.
+For more info on the Outrigger and other Gerber gear, visit www.gerbergear.com.